AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/moving-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-17-3a47-3a23.png)

-1. Nuestro recuperador de datos desaprueba, cambia la fecha y vuelve a aprobar el recurso. Él es así de guay.
+1. Marketo desaprueba, cambia la fecha y vuelve a aprobar el recurso automáticamente.

    ![](assets/image2014-9-18-17-3a47-3a35.png)